Shivam-bot/react/README.md

 >npm start

 # For packages
-* Change or add depencies version in package.json
+* Change or add dependencies version in package.json
 * Run >>> npm install